-- d) Fairness means that the department must conduct a thorough and deliberate evaluation of all the information relevant to the case or in its possession.
+- Fairness means that the department must conduct a thorough and deliberate evaluation of all the information relevant to the case or in its possession.
 This requires a reasonable period of discussion, particularly in controversial cases or where a negative recommendation is likely.
-The committee should ensure that all relevant information is supplied to them, and that the candidate has been formally asked, preferably in writing, to supply all information that she/he wishes to have considered.
-There is also an obligation on the chair of the department and on the university administration to supply to the candidate all the information that it has that is relevant to the issue, especially evaluations which might not be in the hands of the candidate.
+The committee should ensure that all relevant information is supplied to them, and that the candidate has been formally asked, preferably in writing, to supply all information that they wish to have considered.
+There is also an obligation on the chair of the department and on the administration to supply to the candidate all the information that it has that is relevant to the issue, especially evaluations which might not be in the hands of the candidate.
 If the file is not adequate, the committee should request that the candidate, the chair of the department, or the senior administration supply the missing documentation.
-A committee should not make a negative recommendation based on a technicality relating to the sufficiency of information since it should insist on being provided with the information necessary for a full and complete consideration of any relevant issues of law and fact. - e) Fairness means that if consultation is required in the peer assessment process, it should be thorough, systematic and recorded.
+A committee should not make a negative recommendation based on a technicality relating to the sufficiency of information since it should insist on being provided with the information necessary for a full and complete consideration of any relevant issues of law and fact. - 5.
+Fairness means that if consultation is required in the peer assessment process, it should be thorough, systematic and recorded.
 It should not be carried out by chance meetings in the corridor or by the collection of second-hand gossip.
-It is, therefore, fine for a committee to consult with external experts, but it must do so openly and provide the candidate with the same opportunities to respond to the results of such consultation as he/she is afforded to respond to other evaluations.
+It is, therefore, fine for a committee to consult with external experts, but it must do so openly and provide the candidate with the same opportunities to respond to the results of such